-These actions by us could materially adversely affect our operating results and/or the price of our common stock.
+- unexpected changes in regulatory requirements. - issue equity securities which would dilute current stockholders' percentage ownership; - incur substantial debt; or by us could materially adversely affect our operating results and/or the price of our common stock.
 Acquisitions and investment activities also entail numerous risks, including: